Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 So the legal benefits of forming the LLC in Nevada are now useless.

-Nevada LLCs are not as cheap as people think
+Nevada LLCs aren’t as cheap as people think

-Many websites only mention the Nevada LLC Articles of Organization fee of $75, but fail to disclose the full filing fee, which is $425.
+Many websites only mention the Nevada LLC Articles of Organization fee of $75, but fail to disclose the full filing fee of starting a new LLC in Nevada, which is $425.

 Again, that’s a $425 Nevada LLC filing fee.